GRAVITATION

 A star located precisely at the elevation \(90^\circ\)

-or \(-90^\circ\), that is, on the axis passing through the observer and the center of the black hole, will appear to the observer as a very thin luminous circle centered on this axis (« Einstein ring »), a circle whose diameter will be greater if the star is closer
+or \(-90^\circ\), that is, on the axis joining the observer and the center of the black hole, will appear to the observer as a very thin luminous circle centered on this axis (« Einstein ring »), a circle whose diameter will be greater if the star is closer

 or if the number of revolutions around